smscully/bash-admin-scripts/backup-tar-rsync/README.md

 + OS: Linux
 + SSH connection: The script uses `rsync` to transfer the tar archive from the local host to the remote SSH server, necessitating an SSH connection between the two.

-### 1. Install the Script
+### 1. Installation
-To install the script, clone the [backup-tar-rsync](.) repo or download the script and settings file to the local host.
+To install the script, clone the [bash-admin-scripts](..) repo or download the script and settings file to the local host.
 As with all Bash scripts, the script can be saved to `usr/local/bin` for system-wide availability, although this is not required.

 ### 2. Create Backup Save Directories and Subdirectories
 On each of the local host and remote SSH server, create a save directory, which is where the tar archives will be saved.
 For simplicity, these can be identically named, but they need not be.
 For example: